Configuring HashiCorp Vault as SSH Certificate Authority

 Securely controlling SSH access to your servers is critical.
-HashiCorp Vault can act as a central SSH Certificate Authority (CA), allowing you to issue signed user keys, enforce TTLs, and avoid distributing static SSH keys.
+HashiCorp Vault can act as a central SSH Certificate Authority (CA), allowing you to issue signed user keys, enforce TTLs, and avoid distributing static SSH keys across your infrastructure.

 Step 1: Enable the SSH Secrets Engine